 Typically when I build out a new site, I do it on a real server hosted off-premises.
 I started building sites that way a long time ago, and it just stuck.
 Why?
 Out of convenience in showing the client, and probably because it was easier for me to push them live (back then, circa 2013).
 Now in 2021, much has changed.
 While I have a cloud server dedicated for new builds and development work, I decided I’d try development for this next new project locally on my Mac, using MAMP.
+One of the challenges I encountered with this approach was uploading large images, which required more management on the local server before final deployment.

 I’ve had MAMP PRO for a while, but never got the hang of it.
 But as I typically do, I persisted through and learned how it works.
 This new project is using a MAMP PRO with a hostname, https, Nginx, and MySQL 5 (because my version of MAMP does support MySQL 8 and I need to pay to update).
 I still can run Grunt on my Mac from terminal and do things pretty much the same as if I was developing on a cloud server like AWS Lightsail.